adityasharma18/Crush/README.md

 # Crush
-This is my first trial under which iam checking how this is working
+This is my first trial in which I'm checking how this is working